MrHsiehVCSClasses/u2pp-loganbyeon/README.md

 # Unit 2 Programming Project
-Fill in this README while working on your project.
 This Sanrio character project allows the user to input certain information to make their own custom character which really does nothing lol.
 Start by running the code.
 A question should appear in the terminal, to which the user should input an answer.
 After inputting all answers to the questions to create a character, the user can select one of the two default characters: My Melody or Kuromi.